neptunia-dist/neptunia/content/it/people/it_salvatore_gaglione.md

 ---
 # Display name
-title: Salvetore Gaglione
+title: Salvatore Gaglione

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Associato Neptun-IA
+role: Fondatore Neptun-IA

 # Organizations/Affiliations
 organizations: